 The Tax-Free Balanced Fund is managed in broadly the same way as the Allan Gray Balanced Fund and we believe it is useful to look at the history of the Allan Gray Balanced Fund when making investment decisions about this unit trust.
 The Tax-Free Balanced Fund was created specifically for use in tax-free accounts and can only be accessed through these products.

 The track record of the Allan Gray Balanced Fund gives investors a view of the performance and risk measures of the Allan Gray Balanced Strategy over the long term.

 To achieve the goal of our Balanced Strategy, we invest in shares of companies, commodities, bonds issued by companies and the government and cash.
-The Tax-Free Balanced Fund can invest a maximum of 30% offshore, with an additional 10% allowed for investments in Africa outside of South Africa.
+The Tax-Free Balanced Fund can invest a maximum of 45% offshore.

 The offshore portion is typically invested into a mix of funds managed by Orbis Investment Management Limited, our offshore investment partner.

 We determine the mix of assets in the Balanced Strategy based on where we are finding the best value.
 However, because the Balanced Strategy is managed to comply with the retirement fund investment limits, the maximum exposure to equities is 75%.